ava-labs/avalanche-docs/docs/apis/avalanchejs/manage-x-chain-keys.md

 3. Address: `9rknw8l0grnfunjrzwxlxync6zrlu33y`
 4. Checksum: `2jxhrg`

 Depending on the `networkID` which is passed in when instantiating `Avalanche` the encoded addresses will have a distinctive HRP per each network.
-AvalancheJS has address encoding for past networks.
+AvalancheJS also has address encoding for past networks `cascade`, `denali`, and `everest`.

 * 0 - X-`custom`19rknw8l0grnfunjrzwxlxync6zrlu33yeg5dya
 * 1 - X-`avax`19rknw8l0grnfunjrzwxlxync6zrlu33y2jxhrg